george-hawkins/mini-quad-2023/README.md

 As the GetFPV page explains, if you move from 4S to 6S, you have to change the motors - all other components stay the same.

 E.g. 1700KV for 6S vs 2400KV for 4S.

+Update: actually, it seems you can "scale" 4S motors for use with 6S batteries - see <https://www.youtube.com/shorts/7hReUs7IF2Q>

 ---